shawnh87/RideGenerator/README.md

-# ridegenerator
+# RideGenerator

-RideGenerator generates random circuitous routes on a map location of the user’s choosing.
+RideGenerator is a simple Flask app for generating random circuitous routes on a map location of the user’s choosing.

 ## Dependencies
 #### Google